f-forcher/blog-posts/Polynomial Chaos.md

 Here, $x(t)$ is a function that represents the position at time $t$ of a point mass that is constrained along a unidimensional axis $\hat x$.
 The mass is tied with an idealized spring pulling towards the origin of the axis (hence the negative sign, for a positive $k$).
-The mass of the particle has been absorbed inside the constant $k$, that represents the spring's "specific strength".
+The mass of the particle has been absorbed inside the constant $k$, which represents the spring's "specific strength".
 The notation $x''(t)$ represents the second derivative of the position with respect to time, also known as acceleration:
 ```math
 x''(t)=\frac{d^2}{dt^2}(x)(t)